 Heat events may occur early in the summer and there may only be 24-48 hours notice before a heat alert.
 Communication, equipment, staffing and response plans are best prepared ahead of the summer season.
-The FHA HBE Team is offering consultations for organizations who have questions about heat plans or would like their plan reviewed.
-See Resources page for links to heat plan guidance, the new provincial Heat Alert Response System and contact information for the FHA HBE Team.
+The VCH HECC Team is offering consultations for organizations who have questions about heat plans or would like their plan reviewed.
+See Resources page for links to heat plan guidance, the BC Heat Alert Response System and contact information for the VCH HECC Team.

-Help Heat-Vulnerable People Prepare
+Help People at Higher Risk Prepare

-Encourage heat-vulnerable people to plan for heat events, look for a "heat buddy" and prepare a go-bag in case they need to go to a cooling centre or a cooler space.
+Encourage people at higher risk from heat to plan for heat events, look for a "heat buddy" and prepare a go-bag in case they need to go to a cooling centre or a cooler space.
 Once a heat event arrives, individuals with mobility challenges or medical conditions may lack energy to pack, which can be a barrier to moving to a safer cool space.
 The Prepared BC Extreme Heat Preparedness Guide helps people create a plan.
 See Resources page for link.